gh-fatima/gh-fatima.github.io/README.md

-I am a PhD student at University of South Carolina,
+I am a PhD student at University of South Carolina.
+Focus of my research is on the intersection of representation learning and adversarial robustness.
+Previously, I did some work on statistical modeling of Internet traffic data.